 Free (or Cheap) College for Seniors and Retirees in All 50 States

-Whether it's to complete a degree, gain new knowledge or just for fun, seniors and retirees can get on (back) to school in a most inexpensive way.
+Whether it's to complete a degree, gain new knowledge or just for fun, seniors and retirees can go or get back to school "on the cheap."

-As a retiree, you’re already a bonafide graduate of the school of hard knocks — your decades of full-time employment.
+As a retiree, you’re already a bonafide graduate of the school of hard knocks — your decades of full-time employment, either at home or in the workplace.
 However, there’s still a lot to learn in a happy retirement.
-A commitment to lifelong learning can have enormous benefits, whether your goal is pursuing a second act in your career, lifelong learning to keep your brain sharp or finally completing that long-sought-after degree.
-It's one of the best things to do when retired and bored; successful retirements have healthy doses of both leisure and purpose.
+A commitment to lifelong learning can have enormous benefits, whether your goal is pursuing a second act in your career, keeping your brain sharp or finally completing that long-sought-after degree.
+It's one of the best things to do when retired and bored, and a healthy dose of both leisure and purpose.

 Across the country, retirees can take advantage of free (or close to it) college courses for older residents at various public and private institutions.
-Some programs and organizations allow elders as young as 55 to participate.
+Some programs and organizations allow individuals as young as 50+ to participate.

-Keep in mind that most free-tuition programs make older students wait until registration for classes has closed and the add-drop period has ended.
-In other words, paying students generally get first priority, and you’ll only be able to enroll “on a space-available basis.”
+Keep in mind that most free-tuition programs make older students wait to sign up for classes until the registration for paying students has closed and the add-drop period has ended.
+In other words, paying students generally have first priority, and you’ll only be able to enroll “on a space-available basis.”

 In some cases, you have to go through the normal admissions process and be accepted at the college or university before you can enroll in individual classes.
 And while tuition may be waived, you may encounter fees to apply or register or to use labs, campus gyms or other resources tied to a particular class.
 You’ll also have to pay for books and other course materials.